-Image and Text contributed by Smita Sajnani/Veena Sajnani, Bengaluru
+Image and Narrative contributed by Smita Sajnani/Veena Sajnani, Bengaluru

 The following text is the story my Bua, (father’s siser) Veena Sajnani narrated to me while flipping through her photo albums.

 “I was a fashion model in the year 1970 and toured with the Femina group all over India doing fashion shows for textile firms and others.
 Our salary was Rs.
 150/- per show and after 20 shows we would go home with a princely sum of Rs.
 3000/-.
 We were only 10 models and we knew each other well, we travelled together and had a lot of fun.